Yankees Add Six Reinforcements To Roster, But Still Haven’t Called Up Justus Sheffield

 Instead, Cashman still summoned Tyler Wade up who is a decent defensive infielder, but certainly not the caliber of Hechavarria, and he doesn’t hit anywhere near as well.
 It was initially thought he would stay in AAA in light of the trade with Pittsburgh, so his promotion is a little puzzling.
 Unless they have plans to use Wade to give everyone time off while making a push to lock a wildcard berth, reporters and analysts are wondering what the Yankee brass has in mind.

-Catcher Gary Sanchez rejoined the team after a stint on the DL, and has slotted immediately back into the lineup, moving Austin Romine to backup duties.
+Catcher Gary Sanchez rejoined the team after a stint on the DL and has slotted immediately back into the lineup, moving Austin Romine to backup duties.
 Pitcher Luis Cessa was a given to be called up, but instead of bringing up Sheffield, they went with lefty Stephen Tarpley who they plan to use as a situational type of specialist to get out a specific hitter here and there according to manager Aaron Boone.
 No one has commented on why Sheffield didn’t join the roster, but it is thought that maybe he didn’t impress to the level Cashman was hoping.
 Since moving to the bullpen has surrendered two earned runs in three innings while striking out three.
 They aren’t glamour numbers to be sure, but they lose flexibility with Tarpley that Sheffield would have provided.

 Cashman says they're going to continue to evaluate Justus Sheffield as a reliever down in the minors for now and if they have some "wiggle room" moving forward with the 40-man they'll try to get him an opportunity.
 Says they're "very high" on him.